 In networks that use delegated administration, Super Administrators control who has access to these features.

-Exercise 1: Generate a predefined report
+Exercise 1: Generate a report from a template

 - 1. In Websense Manager, go to Reporting > Presentation Reports. - 2.
 In the Report Catalog tree, expand the Internet Activity heading, and select the Top Sites Visited report.